...

 • There are many local AA meetings in Phoenix where you can talk with other people who struggle form the same addictions.

-• Reaching out for assistance is the first step on the road to making a full recovery.
+Reaching out for assistance is the launchpad on the road to making a full recovery.
 Once you’ve conquered that obstacle and found support, you can stop fighting the addiction alone.